 Christmas is my absolute favorite time of the year.
 Has been since I was a very young girl.
 I think much of the reason is that it was the one time of the year we went to church, and I know I loved to visit with my cousins and aunts and uncles and grandparents.
 And who doesn’t like presents?
 As I grew up, I found something I could add to the list of things I love about the season: decorating!

 Of course, decorating for Christmas centers around the tree.
 While I was working on setting up our tree this year, I thought I’d take some shots and make a little tutorial here for those of you who are avoiding decorating this year because you’re not sure where to start, or who feel like your tree is just a hodgepodge of “stuff.”
 Let’s have some fun and make it pretty!
+I really like this years Christmas tree, you can get christmas tree hire available UK wide and have wonderful time with your family.

 Now, onto the tree itself!
 If you have a child with allergies, trouble-making pets who are likely to mess with a real tree too much, or an aversion to sweeping needles, you might want to consider an artificial tree.
 While you lose the natural pine scent as well as the ambience of a real tree, artificial trees have many advantages over natural ones.
 They can be set up quickly with no trip to the tree lot, and generally hold heavy ornaments with less coaxing than a real tree will.
 Either way, you want a tree that will give you at least 6 inches of clearance to the ceiling, so make sure you know the height of the room at the place you’ve decided to display it.
 Keep in mind that a taller tree will generally also be fuller, so consider both the height of your room and the usual clearance around it–and don’t forget people will most likely still need to be able to walk around the room!
 In my area, the two most common types of trees available are Douglas fir and Fraser firs, which we prefer because of their softer needles.